MatthewChau99/data-512-homework_1/README.md

 - Endpoint: https://wikimedia.org/api/rest_v1/#!/Pageviews_data/get_metrics_pageviews_aggregate_project_access_agent_granularity_start_end

 ### Dinosaur Related Articles List
-The list of dinosaur names and urls are in `/data/data_raw/dinosaur_genera.cleaned.SEPT.2022.csv`
+The list of dinosaur names and urls are in `/data/data_raw/dinosaur_genera.cleaned.SEPT.2022.csv`.
+Some titles in the list would get empty response.
+It'd be worthy to look into in future research projects.

 ## Data Processing
 For this project, three datasets are generated: